DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-enabling-pupil-learning/autumn-week-2-ect-research-and-practice-summary.md

 ### Acting as a role model

 Your actions can influence the attitudes, values and behaviours of your pupils.
-For instance, modelling a joy of reading may influence your pupils’ attitudes to reading.
+For instance, modelling a joy of reading may influence your pupils' attitudes to reading.

 Therefore, you should be purposeful and consider the attributes you wish to foster through your example.